foobarpie/domfinity/README.md

 paragraph.textContent = 'This is a paragraph';

 ```
+In any web browser
+(pic showing the paragraph goes here)

 #Install#
 ```
-npm install domify
+npm install domfinity
 ```

-In any web browser